 Judy Thomas, JD, is CEO of the Coalition for Compassionate Care of California, a statewide partnership of healthcare providers, non-profit organizations and associations, state agencies and individuals working to ensure all seriously-ill Californians receive quality, compassionate care.
 The Coalition for Compassionate Care of California brings together multiple organizations, often with divergent interests, to develop, implement, and promote improved health care practices and standards across the continuum of care.
 The California coalition also has national impact on transforming the culture of care for people who are seriously ill through advancing the cause of palliative care in America.

 Directing the Coalition for Compassionate Care of California since 2000, Ms. Thomas has helped improve the illness and end of life experiences of hundreds of thousands of Californians and their loved ones.
-Today the Coalition for Compassionate Care of California includes a staff of 12, a highly active board of 13 accomplished professionals, and an effective statewide network with a wide range of individuals, organizations, and foundations dedicated to advancing care for those with serious illness.
+Today the Coalition for Compassionate Care of California includes a growing staff, a highly active board of 13 accomplished professionals, and an effective statewide network with a wide range of individuals, organizations, and foundations dedicated to advancing care for those with serious illness.